Li Lecheng

-Li Lecheng (李乐成; born 27 March 1965) is a Chinese politician who is currently serving as the minister of the Ministry of Industry and Information Technology.
-Previously he served as governor of Liaoning (2021–2025) and executive vice governor of Hubei (2021).
+Li Lecheng (李乐成; born 27 March 1965) is a Chinese politician who is the current Party Secretary of Anhui and Minister of Industry and Information Technology of China.
+Previously he served as governor of Liaoning from October 2021 to February 2025 and as executive vice governor of Hubei from January to November 2021.

 Biography

 Early years and Hubei

 Li was born in Jianli County, Hubei, on 27 March 1965.
 In 1980, he entered Huazhong Institute of Technology (now Huazhong University of Science and Technology), majoring in mechanical manufacturing process equipment and automation, where he graduated in 1984.

 Li served in several posts at Shayang Machinery Factory in Jingmen since August 1984, including technician, director of Technology Section, director of Technology Development Office, deputy factory director, and factory director.
 He joined the Chinese Communist Party (CCP) in December 1991.
 He served as deputy general manager of Jingmen Machinery Metallurgical Industry Corporation in December 1996, and soon promoted to the general manager position in February 1998.
 In November 2000, he became vice chairman of Hubei Dongguang Group Co., Ltd., rising to chairman the next year.

 Li got involved in politics in January 2002, when he was admitted to member of the standing committee of the CCP Jingmen Municipal Committee, the city's top authority.
 He was appointed president of Jingmen Trade Union Federation in February 2002, concurrently serving as head of Organization Department since September 2003.
 In January 2007, he was elevated to vice mayor.
 In February 2008, he was promoted to acting mayor of Yichang, confirmed in March of that same year.
 In March 2013, he was appointed director of Hubei Provincial Development and Reform Commission, he remained in that position until February 2017, when he was transferred to Xiangyang and appointed party secretary, the top political position in the city.
 In June 2017, he was promoted to member of the CCP Provincial Standing Committee of Hubei, the province's top authority.
 He rose to become executive vice governor of Hubei in January 2021.